 Vancouver USA has not reached the same level of urban density as the Pearl, nor are there as many options for purchase.
 Rental units in Downtown Vancouver are coming active almost every day!
 The Pearl has more localized amenities to be sure, but Vancouver USA very well can be an excellent alternative to Portland in general and the Pearl District specifically.

 The Pearl District has a much larger percentage of its housing units as condos which stands in stark contrast to Esther Short which is mostly apartments.
 Vancouver has been on a binge building apartments to combat its crazy tight rental market which for a couple of years was the tightest in America.
-In fact earlier this year rental rates were actually higher on average in Vancouver than Portland, despite Vancouver’s notably lower median home price.
+In fact in 2019 rental rates were actually higher on average in Vancouver than Portland, despite Vancouver’s notably lower median home price.

 One could argue the Pearl has a robust art scene, but that same argument can be made about Downtown Vancouver which has blossomed into an amazing art and cultural area.
 With most of a regional media based in Portland, Vancouver has always been, and will likely continue to be relegated to an media after thought.
 That said, it is the metro area’s best kept secret.
 Vancouver USA continues to quietly march ahead with more and more urban development, quality parks, a fabulous waterfront, relatively light traffic, ample parking, and a vibrant Downtown buzz.

 Where the Pearl scores better in walk and transit scores you may as well sell your car if you live there.
 It cannot be overstated that cars and the Pearl are oil and water.
 Traffic is terrible, getting out of town is brutal, and parking for your visitors is nearly non-existent, not to mention a bit expensive.